mwkaufmann/requests/README.md

         .params(new Parameter(...), new Parameter(...))
         .text();
 ```
+If you want to send post form-encoded paramters, use form()/forms() methods
 ##Custom Headers
 Http request headers can be set by header or headers method:
 ```java